makesens86/BeaconRider/README.md

 make toolchain
 ```

-3. Building firmware
+3. Initiate building firmware.

 To enable BeaconRider on your devices, replace *target_firmware* directory with our firmware source codes.
-Then, you are good to go to initiate building firmware!.
+Then, you are good to go to initiate building firmware!
 ```
 sudo apt-get install cmake
 make -C target_firmware